munificent/craftinginterpreters/book/evaluating-expressions.md

     is shorter than named function calls and might have a reasonable interpretation for some types like strings.
-Even comparisons among mixed types, like `3 < "pancake"` could be handy to enable things like heterogenous ordered collections.
+Even comparisons among mixed types, like `3 < "pancake"` could be handy to enable things like heterogeneous ordered collections.
 Or it could lead to bugs and confused users.

     Would you extend Lox to support comparing other types?
 If so, which pairs of